helblinglilly/aws-pocketbase/Readme.md

 To get the access keys, go to "Security Credentials" when signed into the root account.
 Run `aws configure` locally to get set up and insert the access key values in there.
 Delete those credentials once you're done - it is a bad practice for root credentials to exist.

-Install terraform.
+Install [terraform](https://developer.hashicorp.com/terraform/install) or [OpenTofu](https://opentofu.org/docs/intro/install/).
 It will use the default aws credentials stored on your machine.

 Create an S3 bucket that will store your terraform state file.
 Either through the web console, or by using the [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
 Do not allow this bucket to be publicly accessible.